 For further information please email firstname.lastname@example.org

 Can I volunteer?

 Yes!
-Volunteers are integral to the success of Brisbane Open House.
-Volunteer registrations are now open!
-Register here
+Each year volunteers are integral to the success of Brisbane Open House.

 Are children welcome at the buildings?

-Yes definitely!
-Brisbane Open House is family friendly, with many buildings offering children’s activities.
-You’ll find more information here
+Brisbane Open House is family friendly, with many buildings offering children’s activities – you’ll find more information here

 Am I allowed to photograph or record inside the buildings?

 Generally yes – although a small number of buildings do not allow photography.

 The ‘Tour Tip’ section on each building page will confirm if there are photography restrictions – if you can’t find what you’re looking for drop us a line at email@example.com

 Remember you can enter your best photographs into our annual Photography Competition.